 But one of the biggest problems when you’re trying to start a business from scratch: it’s hard to know what tools you need to get started.
 Do you actually need that pimped-out social media management tool?
 Or do you only think you need it because the internet marketers who are selling it to you are good at their job?

 Allow us to demystify things a little.
 Here are seven (yes, just seven) expenses you’ll need to plan on to get your business from an idea to selling your first product.
-These tools come straight out of our online course, Zero to Launch, and our students have used them to get businesses of their own off the ground.
+These tools come straight out of our online courses, and our students have used them to get businesses of their own off the ground.

 To keep things simple for this illustration, we’re going to stick with one example of each of the tools listed.
 But there are a lot of options out there, and you can and should shop around for the option that feels right to you.
 For more specific examples of each kind of tool, check out our post on startup costs.